MatthewCharlton/minder/README.md

 # Audit CI
 ### A JavaScript module to fail builds if an NPM or Yarn audit fails

-Usage: auditor
+Usage: audit-ci

 You can create a config file to commit with your project.
-Must be named "auditor-config.[js,json]".
+Must be named "audit-ci.config.[js,json]".
 ```javascript
 {
   "severity": "critical",